epasveer/seer/README.md

           "Add variable to Memory Visualizer".
         * A breakpoint/printpoint can be created by RMB on a specific line.
         * Can execute to a specific line by RMB on a specific line.
+        * Tabs in this view can be detached by double-clicking a tab.

     * Breakpoints, Watchpoints, Catchpoints, Printpoints, manual gdb commands, and logs.
         * The area below the Code Manager.